trak3r/rngesus/README.md

 # TODO
+- pivot tagging from brands to generic; don't want to deal with potential headache of takedowns and C&D
 - imagery; would be cool if pages looked like old D&D manuals with black & white ink art filling dead space on the page
     - the AI got way off the rails with this one and somehow managed to break a lot of functionality with just "style" changes so the branch was abandoned; we'll have to revisit this later
     - got a couple good images for the cards page but apparently the art generation tokens burn up real quick so we'll have to do these in small infrequent batches